ASHYZ/Cryptonite/README.md

  viii)	Pcap Poisoning (FORENSICS)

- They provided us with a non-readable file which I thought of converting into text through different converters( as I thought that file to be in base64, utf ) but nothing worked out so I started reading it line by line and apparently the flag was already given in the file provided.
+ They provided us with a non-readable file which I thought of converting into text through different converters( as I thought that file to be in base64, utf or somerhing similar ) but nothing worked out so I started reading it line by line and apparently the flag was already given in the file provided.

  <img width="456" alt="Screenshot 2023-11-10 103523" src="https://github.com/ASHYZ/Cryptonite/assets/123001554/147d913a-0711-4d0f-ae5e-a17fc7d41d43">